128technology/docs/docs/cli_reference.md

 ## `set config encryption disabled`

-Disables the encryption for the 128T configuration
+Disables the encryption for the SSR configuration

 #### Usage